VenkatachalamSubramanianPeriyaSubbu/nbctl/docs/getting-started/help.md

 ls -la notebook.ipynb

 # Use output flag to write to a different location
-nbutils clean notebook.ipynb -o output.ipynb
+nbctl clean notebook.ipynb -o output.ipynb

 # Check if file is open in Jupyter
 # Close the notebook in Jupyter and try again